-Oxfam is helping rice farmers like Calisto and Francisca Martins to improve their rice harvest so they can feed their family and produce a surplus they can sell for a profit.
+Oxfam helped rice farmers like Calisto and Francisca Martins improve their rice harvest so they could feed their family and produce a surplus that they sold for a profit.

 Meet Calisto and Francisca Martins